 Delicious and eye-catching sweet treats, nonya kuehs are colourful bite-sized cakes that are often enjoyed as a snack or dessert dish.
 Deeply rooted in Southeast Asian culture, these Singapore kuehs are a labour of love as it takes time to simmer the custards and steam the rice.
-While your grandma might have her own treasure trove of nonya kueh recipes, here’s a list of five traditional nonya kueh recipes for you to try and colour her impressed!
+While your grandma might have her own treasure trove of nonya kueh recipes, here’s a different set of traditional nonya kueh recipes for you to try and colour her impressed!

 Easy nonya kueh recipes to try